cldeluna/pyats_intro/README.md

 ### Creating Your Testbed File

 For those who are somewhat familiar with Ansible, you can think of this as your inventory or hosts file.
-The testbed file actually has some additional capabilities that allow you to define your topology for to get started we just want to define our devices and how to contact them.
+The testbed file actually has some additional capabilities that allow you to define your topology (this is new!!) but to get started we just want to define our devices and how to contact them.

 The genie CLI has a handy interactive script that will walk you through creating your first testbed file without having to dig into the syntax of the file.
+(Note: You will need to pip install some Python Excel modules to run this but luckily it will tell you what you need if you don't already have them installed).

+The **genie create testbed** command will walk you through some questions and then generate a properly formatted testbed file.
+The command below will generate that file as *my_testbed.yml* in the local directory.
+You can provide a different path or subdirectory if you want to.
+In production, I generally put testbed files in a subdirectory.

 ```
-genie create testbed --output yaml/my_testbed.yaml
+genie create testbed --output my_testbed.yml
 ```

-You can run it with the *--encode-password* option to encode your passwords but there are better ways to do that one you move into production.
+You can run it with the *--encode-password* option to encode your passwords but there are better ways to do that once you move into production.

+Tip: make sure your <name> matches your device hostname exactly!

-I found the [Testbed Topology Schema](https://pubhub.devnetcloud.com/media/pyats/docs/topology/schema.html) very helpful:
+I found the [Testbed Topology Schema](https://pubhub.devnetcloud.com/media/pyats/docs/topology/schema.html) very helpful when trying to generate testbed files.

 Every section is broken down with explanatory comments, for example here is a section of the devices section: